msudhi/sudhi/README.md

 # sudhi
-Sudhi will cbe core of AI
+Sudhi will cbe core of AI.

+This will single UI to manage social media site.